microsoft/Partner-Center-PowerShell/README.md

 #### Service Principal

 The following example demonstrates how to connect using a service principal.
-Using this approach will leverage the app only authentication flow.
 It is important to note that not all Partner Center operations support this type of authentication.
-If you have not already created an Azure AD application then please follow the steps documented in the [Web App](#Web-App) section below.
+If you have not already created an Azure AD application, then follow the steps documented in the [Web App](#Web-App) section below.

 ```powershell
 # Service principal login